k-baldauf/kb-sandbox-0/README.md

 - Search for a location
 - View nearby restaurants, including loading more after scrolling to the bottom
+- I intentionally allowed the user to see the suggested locations while the list of restaurants remains on the screen
 - View details about a restaurant
+- Get directions to a restaurant (via Google Maps)
+- Filter searches by tag or by cuisine type

-- Main tech stack: React, TypeScript, Emotion, i18n
+- Main tech stack: React, TypeScript, Emotion, i18n, xState
 - Tablekit integration with FontAwesome icons and Dark Mode
 - Basic localized routing
 - Basic layout with footer, top and side navs